ProJobless/Charme/readme.md

 service httpd restart
 ```
 ### Gearman
-    * When getting a `GearmanException` with message `Failed to set exception option`: Make sure gearmand is running.
-To check use `ps aux | grep gearmand`!
+When getting a `GearmanException` with message `Failed to set exception option` then make sure gearmand is running.
+To check use `ps aux | grep gearmand`.

 ## Install a client
  * copy the files in the /client directory onto a (local) webserver and access via index.html